justincdalton/grimoire/README.md

 This is the grimoire of one Justin C. Dalton.
+Contained is research, ideas, resources, invocations,